Aristotle vs. Ringelmann: On Superlinear Production in Open Source Software: Aristotle versus Ringelmann ?

-We nevertheless recognize that productivity may be defined in a variety of ways, each with their advantages and shortcomings.
-Scholtes et al. considered productivity as production per team (as an aggregate of working developers in large -- 295 days -- time windows), while we considered productivity as production per developer and per time unit (i.e., over a short time period of 5 days).
-Even though not perfect, we believe that our definition of productivity is more fine-grained than the one proposed by Scholtes et al. As such, it precisely allows capturing the subtle bursts of activity we have documented.
-These bursts cannot be observed by averaging developer engagement (over a team aggregate and over time).
+Yet, productivity may be defined in a variety of ways, each with their advantages and shortcomings.
+Scholtes et al. considered productivity as production per active developers among a team (defined as an aggregate of working developers in large -- 295 days -- time windows), while Sornette et al. considered productivity as production per developer and per time unit (i.e., over a short time period of 5 days).
+Even though not perfect, the latter definition is more fine-grained than the one proposed by Scholtes et al., and precisely allows capturing the subtle highly non-linear bursts of activity reported in \cite{sornette2014plosone}, which could not be observed by averaging developer engagement (over a team aggregate and over time).
+In essence, two visions oppose each other: Scholtes et al. adopted a {\it software engineering} perspective, which takes roots in the necessity to measure the effort and productivity by software developers in a competitive industry.
+Because of the complexity of information systems, and the importance of outsourcing, the software development industry may suffer from the principal-agent problem \cite{keil2005} and hence, may require controlling.
+The {\it software engineering} perspective is reflected by the sampling of only large projects (suggesting that smaller projects are not really worth studying), and by the definition of active contributors and teams, which ignores 40\% of the contributors.
+On the contrary, Sornette et al. considered the OSS ecosystem with no filter, taking a more general approach in project sampling, in the definition of contributions, and in theory elaboration and validation.\\

-\section{Commits \& Superlinear Scaling}
+\subsection{Commits \& superlinear scaling}

-Productivity is the ratio of an output (production per worker) and an input (resources allocated to the production).
-So far, we have mainly discussed the input, i.e., the human capital.
+Productivity is the ratio of an output and an input.
+So far, we have mainly discussed the developer input, i.e., the human capital.
 Scholtes et al. raised concerns about the output, and claimed that the number of commits is an {\it erroneous} measure of production.
-For that, they bring forth the following argument: {\it ``the total number of commits contributed by $n$ developers active in a given time period cannot - by definition - be less than $n$, which is why the total number of commits must scale {\it at least} linearly with team size."} This apparently common-sensical claim is incorrect as we demonstrate here.
+For that, they bring forth the following argument: {\it the total number of commits contributed by $n$ developers active in a given time period cannot -- by definition -- be less than $n$, which is why the total number of commits must scale {\it at least} linearly with team size.} This apparently common-sensical claim is incorrect as we demonstrate here.
+Let us consider $n$ developers.
+The largest contributor makes $N$ commits (resp. lines of code).
+The second one contributes $N/2^{\alpha}$ commits.
+The third one contributes $N/3^{\alpha}$ commits, and the $n$-th one contributes $N/n^{\alpha}$ commits.
+If $0 < \alpha < 1$ and $n$ and $N$ are such that $N/n^{\alpha} \geqslant 1$ (i.e., $n \leqslant N^{1/\alpha}$), then the total number of commits contributed by $n$ developers is given by